neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getcontractstate.md

 ﻿# getcontractstate Method

-Query contract information with the contract script hash.
+Queries the contract information with the contract script hash.

 ```json
 {